-The Government is providing funding to local authorities so that they can provide a discount worth up to £1,500 a year for 2 years from 1st April 2017, to office space occupied by local newspapers.
-This is up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
+The Government is providing funding to local authorities so that they can provide a discount worth up to £1,500 a year on office space occupied by local newspapers.
+This was due to run for 2 years from 1st April 2017.
+At Autumn Budget 2018, the Government extended the scheme for an additional year (2019/20).
+This scheme provides up to a maximum of one discount per local newspaper title and per hereditament, and up to state aid limits.
 The relief will be delivered through local authority discretionary discount powers (under section 47(3) of the Local Government Finance Act 1988).
-Eligibility criteria for this relief is set out in a guidance note: "The case for a Business Rates relief for local newspapers", which can be obtained at www.gov.uk/ government/consultations/thecase-for-a-business-rates-relief-forlocal- newspapers or Rural Rate Relief as a result of the 2017 revaluation will have their increases limited to the greater of either (i) a cash value of £600 per year, or (ii) the matching cap on increases for small properties in the transitional relief scheme.
-This relief will run for 5 years to 31 March 2022 and ratepayers will receive the relief until this date or they reach what their bill would have been within the relief scheme, whichever is first.
+Eligibility criteria for this relief is set out in a guidance note: "The case for a business rates relief for local newspapers", which can be obtained at www.gov.uk/government/consultations/the-case-for-a-business-rates-relief-for-local-newspapers.